 River Rock will host a lion dance ceremony again.
 PHOTO CREDIT: John Lee.

-Just a few steps from Canada Line’s Bridgeport Station, River Rock Casino Resort is once again hosting a Blessing Ceremony and Lion Dance in the lobby of its swish facility.
-From 5pm on January 22, a colourful array of energetic dancers will duck and sashay before the crowds to mark the Year of the Rabbit.
-And if you’re wondering what’s in store for you over the next 12 months, you can also enjoy a charity fortune reading here for a minimum donation of $20.
-Available from 8:30pm to midnight on January 22 and also on January 26, proceeds will support the BC Children’s Hospital Foundation.
+Just a few steps from Canada Line’s Bridgeport Station, River Rock Casino Resort will be hosting a Blessing Ceremony and Lion Dance in the free-entry lobby of its swish facility.
+From 3:30pm on February 10, a colourful array of energetic dancers from the region’s Kin Fung Athletic Group will sashay and weave before the crowds to mark the Year of the Dragon––firecrackers included!
+And if you’re shopping at IKEA Richmond on February 11 (from 11:00 am to noon), you’ll also find a lion dance and eye-dotting performance at the store’s main entrance.

 Anything Else for Families?